rumblesan/atomiix-language/README.md

 Installing the quark should be simple enough.
 Just follow the instructions available in the [SuperCollider docs](doc.sccode.org/Guides/UsingQuarks.html).

-The JavaScript client is currently just a command line tool, and can be used by piping text in.
+The JavaScript client is available as a command line tool, and can be used by piping text in.

 ```
 cd js